 If the cut resumes bleeding after you finish the ice cube treatment, you can apply pressure directly above and below the wound.
 It should cut off the blood flow from the vessels so that it will stop bleeding immediately.

 The sight of a bloody mess can be very unsettling.
 Try not to worry; these measures have been proven effective in stopping bleeding.

 Use Professional Products

 This is an old-fashioned way to soothe post-shave irritation and treat nicks and cuts.
 A styptic pencil is a small stick made of an astringent mineral, like anhydrous aluminum sulfate, potassium alum, or titanium dioxide.9

-To stop the bleeding, you wet the tip of a styptic pen and press it against the razor nick for a few seconds.
-Some men don't like to use it because it leaves a white, powdery residue on the wound when the styptic dries.
-So, if you are using one, remember to rinse it off before leaving for work.
+To stop the bleeding, you wet the tip of a styptic pen and press it against the razor cut for a few seconds.
+Some men don't like to use it because it leaves a white powdery residue when it dries.
+So, remember to wash it off before heading out.

 Special Shaving Nick Rollers